Mahmoud al-Zahar

-Early life
+Early life and education

-Little is known about al-Zahar's early life beyond the fact that he was born in Gaza City in 1945, and the report that he was born to a Palestinian father and an Egyptian mother.
+Little is known about al-Zahar's early life beyond the fact that he was born in Gaza City in 1945 to a Palestinian father and an Egyptian mother.

-At the age of 26, he graduated from the Cairo University Faculty of Medicine and five years later he got his master's degree in General Surgery from Ain Shams University, Cairo.
+In 1971, he graduated from the Cairo University Faculty of Medicine and five years later he got his master's degree in General Surgery from Ain Shams University, Cairo.
 He then became the adviser to the Palestinian Health Minister, and helped create the Palestinian Medical Society and was one of the primary founders of the Islamic University in Gaza in 1978.

 Career with Hamas

 Al-Zahar was instrumental in the creation of Hamas in 1987.
+Prior to his Hamas career, he had been a surgeon and worked in Palestinian cities such as Khan Yunis, but was dismissed from this position by Israeli authorities for political reasons.
 He was detained by Israeli authorities in 1988, and eventually exiled to Lebanon along with a large number of other Islamist activists in 1992.
 He returned to Gaza after about a year.
-In response to a campaign of suicide bombings by the Izzedine al-Qassam Brigades (IQB), on 10 September 2003 an Israeli F-16 dropped a large bomb over his house in the Rimal neighborhood of Gaza, which only managed to slightly wound him, while his eldest son Khaled, and a personal bodyguard were killed, and twenty others wounded including his daughter Rima.
+In response to a campaign of suicide bombings by the Ezzedeen al-Qassam Brigades (EQB), on 10 September 2003 an Israeli F-16 dropped a large bomb over his house in the Rimal neighborhood of Gaza, which only managed to slightly wound him, while his eldest son Khaled, and a personal bodyguard were killed, and twenty others wounded including his daughter Rima.
 His house was destroyed, and ten other houses nearby were damaged, as well as the nearby Al-Rahman mosque.
 The resulting funeral was attended by over two thousand mourners, who called on Hamas to avenge the deaths.